Embracing Body Acceptance: A Path to Peaceful Eating and Self-Love

 Movement is critical to our body’s wellbeing.
 Disconnecting the movement from dieting is critical to enjoyment and it leads us to want to do it some more.

-Try engaging in joyful movement.
+In the end, try engaging in joyful movement.
 Look at what you can do that is fun and be active.
-This is not a race to finish first.
 It is an opportunity to reconnect with your body in a way that is pleasing to you.

 You can find Kim on her podcast Feed Your Soul with Kim and you can find it on all podcast platforms.